thomaskcr/primoris-cs110/docs/labs/week_1/hello_world.rst

 Write Hello World
 -----------------

 Just like we did during the walkthrough, write a script that writes "Hello, World!".
-Remember, you will need to use the `print()` function to do this.
+Remember, you will need to use the :code:`print()` function to do this.

 Save your application to the GitHub repository that you just cloned.